wacncontent/CustomizeTool/output/articles/service-bus/service-bus-architecture.md

 Service Bus is organized by *scale units*.
 A scale unit is a unit of deployment and contains all components required run the service.
 Each region deploys one or more Service Bus scale units.

-A Service Bus namespace is mapped to a scale unit.
+A Service BusÂ namespace is mapped to a scale unit.
 The scale unit handles all types of Service Bus entities: relays and brokered messaging entities (queues, topics, subscriptions).
 A Service Bus scale unit consists of the following components:

 - **A set of gateway nodes.** Gateway nodes authenticate incoming requests and handle relay requests.
 Each gateway node has a public IP address.